elalitte/glove80solder/homeRowMods.md

 You're all set and just have to build your firmware and apply it to BOTH parts of your keyboard.

 ## Enjoy !
 If you are like me and already tested a HRM raw version without tweaking, you might be as amazed as me to see that you won't get any unintended activations at all.

 Sunaku did really an incredible job with this configuration.

+Big thanks to him and Miryoku for making this happen !